 Today the company has you covered for just about any activity.
 There's both wired and wireless options for gamers, alongside larger mice with highly precise sensors designed for productivity, and smaller equivalents for taking on the road.

 You'll rarely come across a Logitech mouse that isn't built like a mini clicky tank, and while you sometimes have to pay a bit more for the privilege, it's often worth it in the long run.
+In fact, they're some of the best mouse on the market.
 Continue reading to discover some of the finest pointer-pushing peripherals that the Swiss company has to offer.

 1. Logitech MX Anywhere 2